Dalaez/datalaria-website/content/en/posts/nanobanana-engineering/index.md

 Recently, I faced this very challenge: I needed to present a status and progress report for the implementation of a complex engineering process whose roadmap closely resembled the traditional **V-Model of systems engineering**.
 Instead of resorting to the usual diagram, I decided to experiment and find a more engaging analogy.
 What if I could use AI not just to analyze data, but to tell a story?

-This post is the chronicle of how I used Google's AI tool, **Nanobanana**, to transform an engineering roadmap into an attractive visual presentation, using an analogy that almost everyone understands and admires: **the design of a Formula 1 car**.
+This post is the chronicle and result ([Downloadable template](Nanobana_engineering.pptx)) of how I used Google's AI tool, **Nanobanana**, to transform an engineering roadmap into an attractive visual presentation, using an analogy that almost everyone understands and admires: **the design of a Formula 1 car**.

 ### The Challenge: Making the V-Model Understandable